Wofür wir stehen

 - Ostallgäu:

-The moor and meadow path through the Berger Moos near Pfronten-Ried (7km) >>> Click here for the hike
+The moor and meadow trail through the Berger Moos near Pfronten-Ried (7km) >>> Click here for the hike

 - Oberallgäu:

-A short, leisurely tour through the raised moor in the Allgäu Alps near Oberjoch (1.57km) >>> Click here for the hike
+A short, leisurely hike through the high moor in the Allgäu Alps near Oberjoch (1.57 km) >>> Click here for the hike

 - West Allgäu:

-A moss path in Bad Waldsee with former peat mining and a small train (6.6km) >>> Click here for the hike
+A mossy path in Bad Waldsee with former peat extraction and a miniature train (6.6 km) >>> Click here for the hike

 - Ammergau Alps:

-The moor nature trail on the northwestern edge of Bad Kohlgrub with a typical mountain pine moor landscape (1.5 km) >>> Click here for the hike
+The moorland nature trail on the northwestern edge of Bad Kohlgrub with typical mountain pine moorland landscape (1.5 km) >>> Click here for the hike

 - Chiemsee:

-Moor nature trail Freimoos, Amerang & Halfing (12.3 km) >>> Click here for the hike
+Freimoos Moorland Nature Trail, Amerang & Halfing (12.3 km) >>> Click here for the hike

 >>>>>>>>>>>>>>>>>>>>>>>>>>>